 You may have purchased Collision coverage and OEM coverage on your own auto insurance policy.
 If you did, I recommend you have your vehicle repaired through your own Collision coverage so you can ensure OEM parts are used on your vehicle where possible.
 I reiterate, you can require your own insurance company to use OEM parts, but only if you purchased OEM coverage.
 The downside, of course, is that you will be required to pay your Collision deductible up front, which your insurance company will return to you after they are reimbursed by the other party's insurance company.

 If you do not have Collision coverage and you would prefer OEM parts on your vehicle, you can pay for the difference in price between OEM and aftermarket parts.
 The insurance company will not reimburse you for the full value of those parts, even if their insured was 100% at fault for the collision.

 Believe it or not, the repair of your vehicle is the simplest component of a car crash.
-If you've been invovled in a car accident you need to speak with an experienced car accident injury attorney as soon as possible.
-Contact me on online or call me direct at 888.815.6398 to schedule your free, no obligation consultation.
+If you need assistance with an injury claim moving forward, contact an attorney to protect your rights.
+Consultations with our legal team are always free.